 - If you’ve been freezing your excess spinach before it goes bad, this is a great recipe to use it up!
 Just substitute nine ounces of your own frozen spinach for the store bought package.

-- When forming the crusts, place the shortest point of the crescent roll in the bottom of each muffin tin cup.
+- When forming the mini quiche cups, place the shortest point of the crescent roll in the bottom of each muffin tin cup.
 Then wrap the long side around the top of the cup and seal any holes.
-This makes for the prettiest and neatest quiche crusts!
+This makes for the prettiest and neatest crescent roll quiche crusts!

-Aren’t they cute?
-AND these crescent roll mini quiches are surprisingly filling, so you really don’t need to prepare a ton of other food along with them.
-Baked bacon and cut fresh fruit are perfect!
+Aren't they cute?
+AND these crescent roll mini quiches are surprisingly filling, so you really don't need to prepare a ton of other food along with them.
+Freshly baked bacon and cut fresh fruit are perfect!

 Ingredients